-Ixtapa may not be on your radar when it comes to taking a Mexican vacation since it’s a lot smaller than the more well-known resort getaways.
-But it's a more authentic travel experience.
+Ixtapa may not be on your radar when it comes to taking a Mexican vacation, since it’s a lot smaller than the more well-known resort getaways of Cancun, Acapulco, and Puerto Vallarta.
+But smaller translates to better if you’re looking for a more authentic travel experience.